Christiaan Basson

 Christiaan Basson (born 30 April 1982) is a South African professional golfer.

+Early life and amateur career

 Basson was born in Strand, Western Cape.
 As an amateur he represented South Africa for the Eisenhower Trophy in 2006.

+Professional career

-He turned professional in 2007 and joined the Sunshine Tour.
+In 2007, Basson turned professional and joined the Sunshine Tour.
 He picked up his first win on Tour in 2009 at the Coca-Cola Charity Championship.
 Basson picked up his second victory in 2012 at the Investec Royal Swazi Open.